 Accelerated-Phase Chronic Myelogenous Leukemia

-Patients with accelerated-phase chronic myelogenous leukemia (CML) show signs of progression without meeting the criteria for blast crisis (acute leukemia).
+Patients with accelerated-phase CML show signs of progression without meeting the criteria for blast crisis (acute leukemia).
 Symptoms and findings include the following:

 Current Clinical Trials

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with accelerated phase chronic myelogenous leukemia.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.